aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-interaction-and-data-access/get-feature-attribute-value/_index.md

 Before we dive into the tutorial, make sure you have the following prerequisites in place:
 - A basic understanding of .NET development.
 - Visual Studio installed on your machine.
-- Aspose.GIS for .NET library, which you can download from the official [download link](https://releases.aspose.com/gis/net/).
+- Aspose.GIS for .NET library, which you can download from the [download link](https://releases.aspose.com/gis/net/).
 - Familiarity with GIS concepts and terminology.
 ## Import Namespaces
 To kickstart your project, ensure that you import the necessary namespaces.
 This step is crucial for accessing the functionality provided by Aspose.GIS for .NET.
 Include the following namespaces in your code: